 - Instead of the total area of Western Ghats, only 37% (i.e. 60,000 sq. km.) of the total area be brought under ESA under Kasturirangan report.

-- Complete ban on mining, quarrying and sand mining in ESA.
+- A complete ban on mining, quarrying and sand mining in ESA.

-- Distinguished between cultural (58% occupied in Western Ghats by it like human settlements, agricultural fields and plantations) and natural landscape (90% of it should come under ESA according to committee).
+- Distinguished between cultural (58% occupied in the Western Ghats by it like human settlements, agricultural fields and plantations) and natural landscape (90% of it should come under ESA according to the committee).

 - Current mining areas in the ESA should be phased out within the next five years, or at the time of expiry of mining lease, whichever is earlier.

-- No thermal power be allowed and hydropower projects be allowed only after detailed study.
+- No thermal power be allowed and hydropower projects are allowed only after detailed study.